Trappers Is We By The Works Of Hands,

 ERROR.
 ERROR.
 ERROR.

-He is halfway up Soulforge's third floor maintenance ladder now – elbow hooked around a rung to pull the string – a spot of shadow with a sharp, sharp sting.
+He is halfway up the third floor maintenance ladder now – his left elbow hooked around a rung to pull the bowstring – one spot of shadow with a sharp, sharp sting.

-It has not been long since Garrett came here – against his wishes and his judgment – but with aim trained for blood.
-"If you want to die, throw yourself on a fire," the Good Thief had told her so ungently but hours ago; he'd left their thicket before she could shout back or feel burned.
+It has not been long since Garrett came here – against his wishes and what he calls wisdom – but with arrowheads aiming for blood.
+"If you want to die, throw yourself on a fire," the Good Thief had told her so ungently but hours ago. hH'd left their thicket before she could shout back or feel burned.
 "Do this, and you're doing it alone."
 It did not matter.
-Viktoria knew all things died alone – and if she would, as this man deemed so likely, then better a worthy sacrifice instead of waiting for mutox to eat them all.
-Perhaps he realized this during a walk through his own murky world.
-Perhaps not, because there is something still furious in the way he stood, bits of window shivering in thick cape, blade halfway from its sheath before boot soles touched floor.
-Sometimes meticulous reason must take a backseat to necessity.
+Viktoria knew all things died alone – and if she would, too, then better a worthy sacrifice instead of waiting for mutox to eat them all.
+Perhaps he realized this while limping back to wherever he went in his own murky world.
+Perhaps not, because there was something still furious in the way he had arrived, kicking through the window, bits of it shivering in his thick cape, blade halfway from its sheath before his boot soles touched floor.
+Sometimes meticulousness and reason must sit behind necessity.
 There can be no disagreement between them now: this is necessary.
 How much foresight can there be in seizing a fortress built explicitly to destroy you?
 In sailing feet-first through glass when you cannot find a door?

-Garrett is a methodical mind, Viktoria is well aware – it is why a covetous criminal has been of so much use rather than passionate warriors of a cause.
+Garrett is a methodical mind, Viktoria is well aware; it is why a thief is of more use here than a passionate warrior or a shaman with heads to take.
 He is not honorable.
-He is predictable – will follow the most utilitarian, self-serving course of action.
-He heard frenzied courage and let it lie.
+He is predictable in that the thief will follow the most effective, self-serving course of action.
+He hears frenzied courage and lets it lie.
 Walked away from her, he had, cruel and prickly as his words were.
-But while this professional detachment cannot be questioned, there is evidence in the watery way he breathes and slouches that the Thief ran back.
+But while this method cannot be questioned, there is evidence in the watery way he breathes and slouches that the Thief came running back.

-He had landed in the shards of a window hurdled through and his face was all fear.
-Skitter and dart and dash and scramble – like a startled fox, Garrett is never still – rifts shadow with bow half-drawn, arrogant sneer deadened to shock.
-No confidence or gall does this small legend have here.
+He had landed in the shards of the window he had hurtled through and his face was all fear.
+Skitter and dart and dash and scramble – like nervous foxes, Garrett is never still.
+No confidence or gall does this small legend have in worlds that do not belong to him.
 Battlefields are not for thieves.
 His mind cannot respond to it all: fluster and clash; lances that swing; smoke and pitiless, razor-edge light.
 He wants to be anywhere but here yet he is here.

-"You are come," the nymph announced again – a victorious tint to obvious statements.
+"You are come," the nymph announced, obviously.
 He looked at her blankly.
 His mouth had slipped unhinged, ink pupils everywhere, bare sword hefted and knowing nothing it ought to do.
 "I am glad of it."

-"This is mad, it's cracked, it's utterly mad…" Garrett kept repeating so, ghost-pale, jabbering with nerves.
-But to his credit, did not retreat.
-Not even at the sound of clockwork marching from a southwards corridor.
-Her canines sparked; his joints bent, ready to jump either forward or away.
+"This is mad, it's cracked, it's completely mad—" Garrett kept repeating so, ghost-pale, jabbering with the sight of things he cannot hide from.
+Clockwork marching from the southern corridor: slamslamslam!
+But to his credit, the thief did not retreat.
+Her canines bare; his joints, bent, ready to jump either forward or away.
 They waited.

 "As all the things worth doing are," she told him.
-She watched the new gates that rose.
+She watched the new gates rise.

-Her voice was not familiar tonight, not woman – caught in the bowels of something worse.
-It sifted eerily between sprite and demon as Viktoria had pushed Garrett back into a dark place, first with hands, then with claws that grew.
-Karras loomed high, higher, higher yet above them; his cityman tools are critical to their success, but dials and knobs and printing switches are foreign beneath woodsie paws like hers.
+Her voice is not familiar tonight, not as a woman's is; she has shed that lying skin for the something more terrible.
+Viktoria had pushed Garrett back into a dark place, first with hands, then with claws that grew.
+Karras loomed high, higher, higher yet above them; his cityman tools need working, but dials and knobs and printing switches are strange beneath woodsie paws like hers.
 This battle is all glow, glister, unbreakable lights.
-"Do not fight here, little Thief," she'd growled kindly, the plea from a king bear with a forked tongue.
-Fang and pooled blood moved against her gums.
-Before he could react, cheeks drained of color, she stretched far her woody arm, branchy fingers folded carefully around skinny ribs.
-Cloak hung listless, sword dangled limp in his right fist.
-The meliad set him with a soft thump upon grated catwalks overhead.
+"Do not fight here, little Thief," she'd growled, kindly, a queen bear who is not ungenerous to her followers, even with blood plicking from her mighty teeth.
+It moved against her gums.
+Before he could react, shivering and white like the insides of a pearl, she stretched far her woody arm, branchy fingers folded carefully around his skinny ribs.
+Cloak hanging, listless; sword dangled limp in his right fist.
+The meliad set him with a soft thump upon the grated catwalks overhead.